danschultz/mesh/spec.md

 ### Data Source
 A data source is used to retrieve and persist data for the store.
 The data source class defines a template that sub-classes must override in order to fully function.
 These methods are used to create, retrieve, delete, and update data on the server.

-### Saving Records
-The store is responsible for persisting your model.
-To prevent possible race conditions, only a single save can happen at a time.
-Multiple save calls will be queued.

-**Example:** Executing a save.
-	// Saving all records.
-	var request:Request = records.save();

-	// Saving a subset of records.
-	request = records.save(person1, person2);

 ## Records
 Model classes in Mesh are defined as `Record`s.
 Records track how your application modifies the model.
 They detect when their properties change, when the application destroys them, and when they're data is persisted to the backend.
 This information is used to determine when and how to persist your data.